 Cape San Blas, located in Gulf County, Florida is one of the most popular destinations on the Forgotten Coast.
 This 17-mile long peninsula curves around St. Joseph Bay, which means that all the coastal rentals are just steps away from the gulf or the beach, no matter what the address.
 Cape San Blas weather is mild all year, with average lows in the 40’s during winter and average highs in the 80’s during summer.
 July, August and September see the most average rainfall at just over 7”.

 Below is a guide to help you plan your own trip to Cape San Blas, or any of the other towns along the Forgotten Coast.
 Be sure to check out our post on the people of Gulf County Florida.
 They’ll welcome you with open arms, and make sure you have a memorable family trip.

-A couple other tidbits that make this area of the Florida coast special, fires are allowed on the beach, and it’s very pet friendly.
+A couple other tidbits that make this area of the Florida coast special, fires are allowed on the soft white beach, and it’s very pet friendly.
 It’s not just the beach, many of the coastal rentals welcome pets too.

 Vacation Rentals in Florida ‘s Forgotten Coast

 Although there are no hotels on Cape San Blas, the Cape San Blas Inn is a B&B that is popular with couples and adults and located as you come onto the peninsula.